Vagus Nerve Stimulator

 You continue to have seizures while on a ketogenic diet.

-You do not want to have surgery.
+You don't want to have surgery.

 You are not a candidate for surgery.